 You're ready to tackle it and get out from under your finances, but you're not sure of the best way to do it.
 How can you know what option will be best for the kind of debt you're facing?
-This post will tackle debt consolidation and debt management, so you can determine which option is best for you.
+This post will tackle the difference between debt consolidation (often from a debt consolidation loan product) and debt management company/program so you can determine which option is best for you.
+They're very different, but the differences may not seem so obvious to those who aren't “in the know” on financial terminology.

 The Difference between Debt Consolidation and Debt Management